Servant Leadership in the Army: 5 lessons that can help you

 I invite you to read and consider how my experiences in servant leadership might help you in your leadership journey.

 In the words of General Creighton Abrams, former US Army Chief of Staff: “Soldiers are not in the army.
 Soldiers are the army.”
 This is a powerful reminder of the fact that our army is made up of people.
 Soldiers are people who need to be trained, equipped, cared for and well led.
+We recognize that soldiers are in unform for only a period of time in their lives.
+At the very heart of our efforts is to focus on building better people who can become better citizens, more able to contribute positively to their families and communities.

 Servant leadership is a timeless concept originally coined by Robert K. Greenleaf in The Servant as Leader, an essay he first published in 1970.
 It fundamentally is about leaders casting a vision, then doing all they can to help their people achieve successful results.
 The Greenleaf Center for Servant Leadership (www.greenleaf.org) is a source of all his writings.
 From that site: